 1½ teaspoons freshly ground pepper, add more as desired

 In the instructions that follow, I’m going to show you how to prep each vegetable.
-Find a large bowl or storage container, that will hold 8 quarts to add all the vegetables into as you prep them.
-Eventually, you will stir all the ingredients together in this one container.
+Find a large bowl that will hold 8 quarts of chopped vegetables.

 1) Prep Bread, Garlic, and Lemon Juice Mixture:

--Make 2 cups of homemade bread crumbs using the method described in Mom’s Meatloaf post.
+-Make 2 cups of homemade bread crumbs using the method described in Mom’s Meatloaf .
 Five or six slices of crusty bread should suffice.

 -Juice the lemon as shown in the Ricotta and Lemon Cookie recipe.

 -Peel the garlic cloves.
 I used three large cloves.
 If you are using medium to small cloves, you’ll need all five.
-Always remember that uncooked fresh garlic can quickly overpower a recipe, so be careful — you can always add more garlic to your recipe later as you adjust your spices.
-Now, if you are going to use it in a recipe where it will be cooked, the amount isn’t as critical.
+Always remember that uncooked garlic can quickly overpower a recipe, so be careful — you can always add more garlic to your recipe later as you adjust your spices.

 Pulse garlic cloves in food processor until minced, add the bread crumbs and lemon juice.
 You want the mixture to become pasty, so process it for about 10 seconds.